brightinteractive/django-encrypted-cookie-session/README.md

 * Switched to ENCRYPTED_COOKIE_KEY instead of SECRET_KEY to encourage care and isolation of the key.
 You need to add ENCRYPTED_COOKIE_KEY to your settings.
 * Extended django-paranoia
-* Switched to M2Crypto and m2secret
+* Added optional support for M2Crypto and m2secret
 * Added support for Python 2.6, Python 2.7, and Django 1.5
 * Added more test coverage